Long-time equilibration can determine transient thermality: All-time thermality

-The all-time high degree of {\glocal} thermality of $A$ and $B$ is in stark contrast with the quick loss of \textit{global} thermality by them, especially at higher coupling strengths.
-Similarly to Eqs.~\eqref{buresdef} and \eqref{fideldef}, we quantify the degree of {\it global} thermality of system $X$ as $\cF_X^{\max}(t) := \max_T \mathcal{F}[\rho_X(t), \tau(T, H_X)]$.
+Moreover, the all-time high degree of {\glocal} thermality of $A$ and $B$ in Fig.~\ref{fig:gloc_time_1DFB} is in stark contrast with the quick loss of \textit{global} thermality by them, especially at higher coupling strengths.
+Similarly to Eqs.~\eqref{buresdef} and \eqref{fideldef}, we quantify the degree of \textit{global} thermality of system $X$ as $\cF_X^{\max}(t) := \max_T \mathcal{F}[\rho_X(t), \tau(T, H_X)]$.
 Fig.~\ref{fig:global_atherm_1DFB} shows the result for the same [1D, FB] system as in Fig.~\ref{fig:gloc_time_1DFB}.
-One sees that the degree of global thermality in Fig.~\ref{fig:global_atherm_1DFB} quickly drops from 1 to just $\approx 0.2$, which is a clear indication that the global state is not Gibbsian \footnote{Note that the stabilisation of $\cF^{\max}_X$ around the value $0.2$ does not imply that the states $\rho_X(t)$ themselves stabilize---just their distance from the set of Gibbs states does.}.
+One sees that the degree of global thermality in Fig.~\ref{fig:global_atherm_1DFB} quickly drops from 1 to $\lesssim 0.05$, which is a clear indication that the global state is not Gibbsian \footnote{Note that the stabilisation of $\cF^{\max}_X$ does not imply that the states $\rho_X(t)$ themselves stabilize---just their distance from the set of Gibbs states does.}.

 Lastly, we find that for most parameter choices for which the total system $AB$ \textit{does not} locally equilibrate at long times (purple box in Fig.~\ref{fig:sketch}), the global systems $A$ and $B$ do not develop stable {\glocal} thermality.
-However, there do exist parameter values for which $AB$ does not equilibrate, but $A$ and $B$ do still maintain {\glocal} thermality for extended periods of time.
+However, there do exist parameter values for which $AB$ does not equilibrate, but $A$ and $B$ do still maintain {\glocal} thermality at all times.

 Now moving on from the specific two-site subsystems located in the respective centers of the chains, the plots in Fig.~\ref{fig:gloc_site_1DFB} show that 1D chains $A$ and $B$ are {\glocal}ly thermal with respect to \textit{all} two-site subsystems $\nu$ along the chains.
 Moreover, ``inside the bulk'', i.e., away from the edges inwards, all two-site subsystems share the same temperature.
 Both $A$ and $B$ are thus uniformly {\glocal}ly thermal.